-Students from the CDE took part in our first ever Virtual Research Jam bringing together their skills to looks at problems in ‘Virtual Based AR for Surgical Theatres’.
+Students from the CDE took part in our first ever Virtual Research Jam bringing together their skills to look at problems in ‘Virtual Based AR for Surgical Theatres’.

-This year’s annual summer event, brought together the worlds of academia, industry and surgical professionals, to use the skills and knowledge the CDE Research Engineers are gaining during their four year EngD programme, and putting it into a real world application that could benefit the NHS.
+This year’s annual summer event, brought together the worlds of academia, industry and surgical professionals, to use the skills and knowledge the CDE Research Engineers are gaining during their four-year EngD programme, and put it into a real-world application that could benefit the NHS.

-The 4 days event run entirely online began with keynotes from Sunil Bhudia, Co-Lead of Cardiac Surgery at Royal Brompton and Harefield NHS Foundation Trust who outlined a use case of how to use Augmented Reality (AR) to address issues faces by surgical teams in the operating theatre.
-CDE Deputy-Director Dr Christof Lutteroth gave the second keynote ‘How to design immersive technology so people actually use it’.
+The 4-day event ran entirely online and began with keynotes from Sunil Bhudia, Co-Lead of Cardiac Surgery at Royal Brompton and Harefield NHS Foundation Trust who outlined a case of how to use Augmented Reality (AR) to address issues faced by surgical teams in the operating theatre.
+CDE Deputy Director Dr. Christof Lutteroth gave the second keynote ‘How to design immersive technology so people actually use it’.

 The teams were asked to work on one of 5 challenges within the theme of Virtual Based AR for Surgical Theatres:

 1. Communication of procedures to patients and their families

 4. Post-op analysis

 5. Team working & human factors

 CDE was thrilled to have Professional Advisory Board member and Gamejam and Immersive tech expert Kish Hirani involved in planning and hosting the Research jam throughout the week.